Ma Po Tofu with Pork

 with rice / spicy green beans

 Smarts: In China, Szechuan peppercorns are traditionally toasted and then ground in the first step of this recipe.
-Since they can be difficult to find, we use chili-garlic sauce to spice this version.
+Since they can be difficult to find, we use chili-garlic sauce to spice our version.

 - Green beans - 1 lb, trimmed